 This test provides information about the amount of albumin you have compared with

 globulin.
 This comparison is called the A/G ratio.
 This test is useful when your healthcare

-provider suspects you have liver disease.
+provider suspects you have liver or kidney disease.

 Why do I need this test?